2013 Toyota Sienna Performance

 Most reviewers are pleased with the performance of the 2013 Toyota Sienna.
 They report that it has ample power and benign handling.
 However, they say it isn't as fun to drive as vans like the Honda Odyssey or Mazda5.

 - "After driving the whole lineup, including the sport tuned SE, we were impressed with the Sienna's composed road manners and surprising performance." -- Autoblog (2011)

 Acceleration and Power

 The 2013 Toyota Sienna is powered by a 3.5-liter V6 engine that makes 266 horsepower.
 A six-speed automatic transmission is standard.
 The Sienna gets an EPA-estimated 18/25 mpg city/highway, which is typical for the class.
-The Sienna used to offer a four-cylinder engine, but for 2013 the V6 is standard across the line.
+Toyota used to offer a four-cylinder engine in the Sienna, but for 2013 the V6 is standard across the line.

 Reviewers are impressed with the Sienna's engine, saying it has plenty of power.
 They also say the transmission delivers smooth, well-timed shifts.

 - "The V6 is strong and smooth, even with the added weight of all-wheel drive.
 The transmission delivers prompt, smooth shifts." -- Consumer Guide